tarowatanabe/cicada/doc/training.rst

 	--posterior \
 	--threads 4

-In this example, by default, we run 5 of IBM Model 1, 5 of HMM, 5 of IBM Model 4 exploiting 4 threads (``--threads 4``).
+In this Japanese-to-English alignment example, by default, we run 5 of IBM Model 1, 5 of HMM, 5 of IBM Model 4 exploiting 4 threads (``--threads 4``).
 During the training, posteriors are constrained (``--posterior``) so that bilingual words are symmetized (``--symmetric``), and the parameters are smoothed by a naive variational Bayes estimate (``--variational``).
 By default, the word alignment data is found at `samples/kftt.30k/aignment/model/aligned.posterior-itg` which is word alignment constrained by ITG.
 For details, see `doc/alignment.rst`.

 Translation Model
 -----------------

 The second step of training is an estimation of translation model.
-In this example, we will construct a synchronous-CFG, SCFG, also known as Hiero grammar.
+In this example, we will construct a synchronous-CFG, SCFG, also known as Hiero grammar for Japanese-to-English translation.
 If you want to train other models, such as tree-to-string or string-to-tree models, see `doc/training-stsg.rst`.

 The training model is constructed in two steps, firstly, collecting synchronous rules, secondly, estimating features for each synchronous